 Written assignment and class presentation are mandatory.
-It is not possible to pass the course with final examination only.
+It is not possible (in the first call) to pass the course with final examination only.

 Course Policies

 • Attendance:

 Lectures form a core component of this course.
 Students must ensure that they are available to attend lectures and arrive with punctuality.
 They should pay close attention to the class schedule and read the material prior to class.
 They are welcome to share new ideas during class and are encouraged to read related papers.